Geoffrey H. Hooper

-Captain Geoffrey Herbert Hooper was an Australian World War I flying ace credited with eleven aerial victories, all against German fighter planes.
+Geoffrey Herbert Hooper was an Australian World War I flying ace credited with eleven aerial victories, all against German fighter planes.

 World War I

 Hooper enlisted in the Royal Engineers on 1 November 1915.
 He transferred to the Royal Flying Corps in August 1916.
 He joined No. 11 Squadron RFC as pilot of a Bristol F.2 Fighter on 12 April 1917, three days before his 26th birthday.
 He scored his first victory on 26 June 1917.
 On 1 July 1917, Hooper was promoted to lieutenant.
 Only eight days later, on 9 July 1917, he was raised to flight commander and temporary captain.
 He scored twice more while with 11 Squadron, the last being on 11 September 1917, with Leslie Powell in the gunner's pit.
 Hooper then collected a Military Cross and transferred to No. 38 Squadron RFC on training duty for a rest.

 He returned to combat with No. 20 Squadron RAF, and took up his winning ways there on 24 September 1918.
 With Harold Leslie Edwards manning the guns, he scored triple wins on 25 and 29 September, to become a double ace.
 On 10 November, he racked up his last victory.
 His final tally was six German fighters destroyed and five driven down out of control.
 He had also participated in many bombing raids, by both day and night.